roytang/blog/content/post/2024/12/weeknotes-12-08/index.md

 ### Walking and Health

-From Oct 28 (Sunday) to Nov 02 (Saturday), Google Fit says I walked 48,069 steps.
+From Dec 01 (Sunday) to Dec 07 (Saturday), Google Fit says I walked 48,069 steps.
 This is a far cry from the almost 180k steps I did in the last 2 weeks of November, but I did plan to take it easy after the exhausting trip.
 Besides, if I keep up this same pace for 2 out of the remaining 3 weeks of the year, that's already enough to beat last year's step count total, so I think I will be on a similar pace until next year.

 ### Some Links of Interest